 TJC Nursing offers four pathways to become a nurse.

 A 12 month, face-to-face certificate program with hands on skills/clinical experience needed to become an LVN.

-A 24 month, face-to-face curriculum for non-licensed individuals with hands on skills/clinical experience needed to become an RN.
+A 24 month, face-to-face curriculum for non-licensed individuals with hands on skills/clinical experience needed to become an ADN.

-A 12-18 month, face-to-face or hybrid curriculum for LVNs with hands on skills/clinical experience needed to advance credentials from LVN to RN.
+A 12-18 month, face-to-face or hybrid curriculum for LVNs with hands on skills/clinical experience needed to advance credentials from LVN to ADN.